mojtabazadeh/mojtabazadeh.github.io/_pages/reviews.md

 * **Processes:**
-  * Optimization Method for Water-Flooded Beach-Bar Sand Bodies: A Case Study of the Fourth Member Red Beds of the Paleogene Shahejie Formation in the Dongying Depression
+  * Optimization Method for Water-Flooded Beach-Bar Sand Bodies: A Case Study of the Fourth Member Red Beds of the Paleogene Shahejie Formation in the Dongying Depression.

 * **Journal of Engineering Mathematics:**